g-flex/expenseBot/README.md

 ### Web App
-Is intended to display in an intuitive way all your expenses.
+Its purpose is to display in an intuitive way all your expenses.

 This is an example of expense on the web app: ![Expense Bot webapp](/screens/web%20app.png)